yownas/seed_travel/README.md

 `Loop back to Initial seed`: When reaching the end, generate images to get back to the first seed.

-`SSIM threshold (1.0=exact copy)`: If this is set to something other than 0, the script will first generate the steps you've specified above, but then take a second pass and fill in the gaps between images that differ too much according to Structual Similarity Index Metric [(pdf)](https://www.cns.nyu.edu/pub/eero/wang03-reprint.pdf).
+`SSIM threshold (0 to disable)`: If this is set to something other than 0, the script will first generate the steps you've specified above, but then take a second pass and fill in the gaps between images that differ too much according to Structual Similarity Index Metric [(pdf)](https://www.cns.nyu.edu/pub/eero/wang03-reprint.pdf).
 A good value depends a lot on which model and prompt you use, but 0.7 to 0.8 should be a good starting value.
 More than 0.95 will probably not improve much.
 If you want a very smooth video you should use something like [Flowframes](https://nmkd.itch.io/flowframes).

 `Save results as video`: Makes videos.

+`SSIM CenterCrop% (0 to disable)`: Crop a square from the center of the image to be used for SSIM.
+In percent of the height or width (whichever is smaller).
+0 will use the entire image.
+Only checking a small part of the image makes SSIM more sensitive.
+Be prepared to lower SSIM threshold to 0.4 to 0.5 if you use this.

 `Frames per second`: The fps of the video.